JJLongoria/aura-helper-xml-compressor/README.md

   - [**setContent(content)**](#setcontentcontent)

-    Method to set a XML String content to execute compressor operations (except compress() and compressSync() and methods because only work with file or folder paths)
+    Method to set a XML string content to execute compressor operations (except compress() and compressSync() and methods because only work with file or folder paths)

   - [**setXMLRoot(xmlRoot)**](#setxmlrootxmlroot)